Board of Directors

 Mr. Joaquín del Pino is the sole shareholder and sole director of the shareholder Soziancor, S.L.U.

 - Professor of Economic Theory on leave of absence.

 - Director of Ferrovial since 2015.

 - Vice-Chairman of Omega Capital.
-Vice-Chairman of LafargeHolcim; Director of Altamira Asset Management and of Marsh & McLennan Companies; Vice-Chairman of the Museo Nacional Centro de Arte Reina Sofía and Trustee of the Center for Monetary and Financial Studies (Bank of Spain) and of the Aspen Institute (Spain).
+Vice-Chairman of LafargeHolcim; Director of Marsh & McLennan Companies; Vice-Chairman of the Museo Nacional Centro de Arte Reina Sofía and Trustee of the Center for Monetary and Financial Studies (Bank of Spain) and of the Aspen Institute (Spain).